ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/attorney-privilege-detection.md

 ### Step 2: Upload a list of attorneys (optional)

-In take full advantage of the attorney-client privilege detection model and use the results of the **Has Attorney** or **Potentially Privileged** detection that was previously describe, we recommend that you upload a list of email addresses for the lawyers and legal personnel who work for your organization.
+To take full advantage of the attorney-client privilege detection model and use the results of the **Has Attorney** or **Potentially Privileged** detection that was previously describe, we recommend that you upload a list of email addresses for the lawyers and legal personnel who work for your organization.

 To upload an attorney list for use by the attorney-client privilege detection model: